How Much Can I Sue For Emotional Distress in California?

 Factors that affect the emotional distress settlement value

-- Severity and duration of symptoms – Chronic conditions like PTSD command higher compensation than temporary anxiety
+• Severity and duration of symptoms – Chronic or long-term conditions like PTSD or major depression typically result in higher compensation than temporary anxiety

-- Credibility of testimony – Consistent, believable accounts from you and witnesses enhance claim value
+• Credibility of testimony – Consistent and believable accounts from you and supporting witnesses strengthen emotional distress claims

-- Pre-existing conditions – Prior mental health issues may affect compensation unless the incident clearly worsened them
+• Pre-existing conditions – Prior mental health issues may affect compensation unless clear evidence shows the incident worsened your condition

-Your evidence makes the biggest difference—without medical records or therapy notes, settlements are harder to maximize.
+Your evidence makes the biggest difference—without strong medical documentation or consistent therapy records, claims for emotional distress are far more difficult to maximize under California law.

 How much does it cost to sue someone for emotional distress?